-Small Grants Online Application Form – Spring 2017
+Small Grants Online Application Form – FALL 2017

 Your proposal will be judged based on how well you have responded to the requirements below, and how clearly you have responded to application questions.

 - Proposals should describe projects that will benefit the students and/or educators of the Northampton School District.

 - Grant applications are accepted from teachers and administrators in the Northampton public school system, including Smith Vocational School.
 If sponsored by a teacher or administrator, projects may be initiated by parents, community members, students and/or local organizations and undertaken in collaboration with a teacher or administrator.